 By searching for secondary schools with specialized content areas, admissions officers can engage in targeted student recruitment, and college faculty can implement AP teacher outreach and mentoring programs.
 With access to this rich AP Course Audit database, admissions officers and faculty can take the steps to work in collaboration with high schools to ensure that even more students are better prepared for college-level work.

-Note: Institutions that wish to download the entire AP Course Audit database need to request data access from the College Board.
-For more information please contact AP College and University Services at [email protected].
+Note: Institutions that wish to download the entire AP Course Audit database need to request data access from College Board.